shridharshini8524/Seven-segment-display-using-Verilog-HDL-/README.md

 Capture screenshots of the waveform and save the simulation logs.
 These will be included in the lab report.

-Diagram
+Diagram:
 ![image](https://github.com/user-attachments/assets/d7ecb419-906e-4e3b-9b82-f86ced4f364a)

-Verilog Code for Seven-Segment Display
+Verilog Code for Seven-Segment Display:

 // seven_segment_display.v
 module seven_segment_display (